sharmapankaj2512/sharmapankaj2512.github.io/_posts/2017-04-01-books, blogs and podcasts.md

 published: true
 ---

-Many times I have ran into situations where my seniors mentioned something cool but had no relevant resources to share.
-I had to spend hours googling and jumping between resources but after a lot of toil only a handful of times my curiosity was satisfied.
+Many times I have ran into situations where my seniors mentioned something cool but had no relevant learning resources to share.
+I had to spend hours googling and jumping between articles, even after a lot of toil only a handful of times my curiosity was satisfied.

 Here presenting a personalised reading list that includes books, blogs, papers and podcasts that have influenced and helped me get better at building software.